airbnb/css/javascript.md

-Why?
+>❓Why?
 This enforces our immutable rule.
 Dealing with pure functions that return values is easier to reason about than side effects.
 Use `map()` / `every()` / `filter()` / `find()` / `findIndex()` / `reduce()` / `some()` / … to iterate over arrays, and `Object.keys()` / `Object.values()` / `Object.entries()` to produce arrays so you can iterate over objects.